-In the event of any visit from an enforcement authority at the Site the Contractor must immediately notify the Employer of the outcome of the visit and any action taken such as enforcement notices, sanctions etc. and the actions the Contractor intends to take as a result of the visit.
+In the event of any visit from an enforcement authority at the Site (e.g. in the UK the Health and Safety Executive, Environmental Agency, Local Authority etc.) the Contractor must immediately notify the Employer of the outcome of the visit and any action taken such as enforcement notices, sanctions etc. and the actions the Contractor intends to take because of the visit.
 The Contractor must comply with the terms of any notice within the timescales or appeal against the notice.